irinatu17/MyCookBook/README.md

 - to change my current username
 - to change my current password
 - to delete my account and all recipes I've created
-- to use the website from any device(laptop, tablet, mobile)
+- to use the website from any device (laptop, tablet, mobile)
 ### Design
-My CookBook website has an overall user friendly, modern feel, with emphasis on providing information about recipes in a readable and eye-catching way.
-Therefore following design choices were made:
+The goal in design was to create a website that is overall user friendly, has a modern feel with emphasis on providing information about recipes in a readable and eye-catching way.
+Therefore, following design choices were made:
 #### Framework
-[Materialize](https://materializecss.com/),front-end framework based on Material Design was chosen for this project for its modern interface and easy of use.
-It was used for creating features such as navbar, cards, forms, madal, as well as for its grid.
+[Materialize](https://materializecss.com/), front-end framework based on Material Design was chosen for this project for its modern interface and ease of use.
+It was used for creating features such as navbar, cards, forms, modal, as well as for its grid.
 [JQuery](https://jquery.com/) was used for initializing some Materialize elements listed above, as well as for custom functions, simple DOM manipulation.
-#### Color Scheme
+#### Colour Scheme
-One of the main goals was to focus user's attention on the recipes cards and recipes' images.
-Therefore I decided to have a lot of whitespaces and mostly white background accross the website, giving preferences to calm white and grey colours(e.g. for navbar, footer, forms).
+One of the main goals was to focus user's attention on the recipe cards and recipes' images.
+Therefore, I decided to have a lot of whitespaces and mostly white background accross the website, giving preferences to calm white and grey colours (e.g. for navbar, footer, forms).
 Bright colours are only used for buttons, icons and some headings to catch user's atention.
 The idea of using different shades of the same colour is implemented accross the website.
 The primary colour used for main buttons and headings is coral as it seems to create a nice contrast with grey and white backgrounds.
-The secondary colour used for icons, deviders, some other buttons is yellow.
+The secondary colour used for icons, dividers and some other buttons is yellow.
-##### Main color palette
+##### Main colour palette
  - ![#ff4242](https://placehold.it/15/ff4242/ff4242) `#ff4242` - **coral**
  - ![#fab700](https://placehold.it/15/fab700/fab700) `#fab700` - **yellow**
  - ![#c89200](https://placehold.it/15/c89200/c89200) `#c89200` - **darkyellow**